top of page

 Keep in mind when it comes to dog training, slow is fast to them.

-Take your time, get a solid foundation, and the remainder of your training will follow.
+Take your time, get a solid foundation, keep things light and fun, and the remainder of your training will follow.

-Begin training inside by capturing behaviors you like.
-This looks like observing a behavior you like and want to see repeated, and then Marking and Rewarding this.
+Begin training by capturing behaviors you like.
+This looks like observing a behavior you like that they have naturally offered and that want to see repeated, then Marking and Rewarding this.

 For example: